 A tour around China is not completed if you don’t visit the Great Wall.
 This majestic defensive structure winds up and down like a huge snake across mountains, deserts, grasslands, stretching for almost 21.000 km from east to west of the country.
 It is a symbol of China, one of the Eight Wonders of the World and was listed as a World Heritage by UNESCO in 1987.
 There are several sections close to Beijing that could be visited, but the most famous and ‘’explored’’ are Badaling and Mutianyu.

-North section: with its beautiful scenery and 12 watchtowers, this section winds up and down the mountains ridge.
-The cable car runs from the parking lot to north tower number 8 (highest point in this area), whereas the pulley runs next to the Bear Garden to the north tower number 4.
-After reaching the Tower number 12, you don’t need to go back, but you’ll find a way to get to the exit by Bear Garden.
+North section: with its beautiful scenery and 12 watchtowers, this section winds up and down the mountains ridge and it’s the most visited.
+If you can’t climb the Wall for any reason, don’t worry about that.
+A cableway runs from the parking lot to north tower nr 8 (the highest point of the north section), whereas a pulley runs next to the Bear Garden Area to the north tower number 4.
+After reaching the tower nr 8, you can decide to descend until the Fortress or to reach the tower nr 12 (with ups and downs not so challenging) where you’ll find the exit to Bear Garden Area.
 A special flat wheelchair accessible lane is built for wheelchair tourists to get as far as to the third watchtower of the Wall.

-1. Bus 877: direct from Deshengmen bus station, it takes around 1.30hrs, and it costs 12 RMB (the first bus at 6 am, last 12.30 – last from Badaling 5 pm).
+1. Bus 877: direct from Deshengmen bus station, it takes around 1.30hrs, and it costs 12 CNY (the first bus is at 6 am, the last at 12.30 – the last from Badaling at 5 pm).
 Deshengmen is 10 – 15 min walk from Jishuitan subway station (Exit A) of subway line 2.
 The bus (it’s green and white) stands in the middle part behind the Deshengmen Arrow Tower.
 Probably you’ll meet some sellers offering tickets for other buses on your way to the bus stop, skip them and go straight to the official one (same if they offer great wall tickets on the bus, skip it).
-Got Badaling, the stop is next to the pulley station, 10 minutes walk from the entrance.

 2. Beijing Public Tourist Bus Line 1: it departs from southwest of Qianmen Arrow Tower (south of Tiananmen Square).
 Take subway line 2 and get off at Exit C of Qianmen.
-It takes about 1.30 hrs, and it costs 20 RMB (first bus at 7.30, last 11.30 – from Badaling 11.30 to 16.30).
+It takes about 1 hour and a half and it costs 20 CNY (the first bus is at 7.30, last at 11.30 – from Badaling, it runs from 11.30 to 16.30).
 The stop is at Badaling Guntiangou Parking Lot.

-Where to sleep: Beijing offers a wide range of accommodation, from hostels to luxury hotels.
+If you stay in Beijing, indeed the vast metropolis offers a wide range of accommodation, from hostels to luxury hotels.
 We slept at Nanjing Great Hotel, located in the downtown close to the pedestrian and crowded Wangfujing street.
 The best website for booking accommodation around China is Trip.com.
-Alternatively, you can have a look n booking.com or agoda.com.
+Alternatively, you can have a look at booking.com or agoda.com.